apesteguia/rim/README.md

 # rim
-A basic and minimal terminal based text editor, rewritten in Rust from mVim.
+A basic and minimal terminal based text editor, rewritten in Rust from my mVim.
+Now supports very basic syntax highlighting.

 ## Edit, modify and save your text files!
 ![Screenshot](/screenshots/d.png)

-## Also it has a full functional file explorer!
+## Also it has a file explorer!
 ![Screenshot](/screenshots/e.png)